 This page will be regularly updated with news and resources related to the New England Revolution’s ongoing and rapidly evolving response to COVID-19.
 The Revolution thank you all for your continued support as we work together to slow the spread of the novel coronavirus and keep our communities safe and healthy.

 - The club remains in continuous communication with local, state, and federal agencies -- as well as the MLS task force -- for real-time intelligence, best practices, and response protocols.
-Additional updates will be communicated as they become available.

 Additional News & Updates